Minimize Distractions to Improve your Writing Focus and Productivity

 STOP CHECKING YOUR EMAILS

-If you are like me, you probably read and reply to each and every relevant email.
+If you are like me, you read and reply to each relevant email.
 That’s great, as long as you don’t do it in the middle of writing.
 Email notifications are distracting, to say the least.

 The moment you stop writing and start responding to an email, you are voluntarily interrupting your chain of thoughts and drifting away from the task at hand.